TheGreatGiraffe/Spotify-Data/README.md

 This is the final project repository for the course INFX 547 A: Social Media Data Mining and Analysis.

-Our work primarily focus on conducting reserach on music data, raising questions on them, and answer those questions via data collection, data analysis, and data visualization based on open Spotify data.
+Our work primarily involved conducting reserach on music data, raising questions on them, and answering those questions via data collection, analysis, and visualization based on self-collected Spotify data.

 Contributor: Yu Wang, Wuyi Zhang, and Tapasvi Bansal

 ### HTML reference